TradeMe/tractor/docs/future plans.md

 * Make it pretty.
 It's currently pretty damn ugly.
 Probably rewrite in Angular at the same time.

 * Make it an Electron app?
+Or more likely a browser extension!

 * Automate the installing of Java SDK, hostfile modifications for `@tractor-plugins/mock-requests` etc.

-* Make it type-safe, by rewriting in TypeScript.
-This would probably enable removing the janky as `@tractor/dependency-injection`.
+* Remove the janky as `@tractor/dependency-injection`.

 * Introduce more JS.
 That way we can get users used to seeing the actual underlying code, rather than the UI.

 * Move parsing/codegen from the client to the server.
 There's no need for it to be on the client, and passing huge files between client/server is a bit silly.

-* Moar speed!
-A lot of the implementation is fairly naive, and could definitely be made faster. `@tractor/file-structure` seems like an obvious place to start.

 * Moar docs.